Fudan-iGEM/2024-wiki/src/entrepreneurship.md

 In addition to selling MINERAL's core products, we have introduced a **Monthly Membership Subscription service**.

-When customers subscribe to our service, they will receive a **basic backup** that includes a real-time wastewater monitoring system, which facilitates strategy optimization and further reduces costs.
+When customers subscribe to our service, they will receive a **starting package** that includes a real-time wastewater monitoring system, which facilitates strategy optimization and further reduces costs.

 On this basis, we provide comprehensive maintenance services for our Gile Carbon Fiber.